 Dr. Rahul Walawalkar leads the Emerging Technologies & Markets practice for Customized Energy Solutions with focus on energy storage, renewables, demand response and smart grid technologies as well as international markets.
 He is an internationally acclaimed expert in areas covering energy management, electricity markets, emerging technologies and new product development.
 Rahul has been involved in evaluating economics of emerging technologies since 2004.
 His research and consulting activities have covered complete range of demand response and energy storage technologies including CAES, Pumped Hydro, NAS, flow batteries, Lithium Ion batteries, thermal storage and flywheels.
 Rahul currently serves on the Board of Directors of Electricity Storage Association.
 He is also a steering committee member for the international Energy Storage Challenge.
 He has served as expert on evaluation panels for US DOE’s various smart grid projects and is involved in creation of industry standards as part of IEEE and NIST working groups.
 Rahul holds a Ph.D. in Engineering and Public Policy from Carnegie Mellon University.
 He also holds Masters in Energy Management from New York Institute of Technology and undergraduate degree in Electrical Engineering from Walchand College of Engineering.
 He is recipient of numerous awards including Computer Society of India’s Young IT Professional Award (2000 & 2001), Demonstration of Energy Efficiency Developments scholarship from American Public Power Association (2002, 2003 & 2005) and is also recognized as one of the Legends in Energy by Association of Energy Engineers.

-Georgianne is responsible for providing program and technical project management for the DOE Electrical Energy Storage Program at Sandia National Laboratories.
+Georgianne Huff is responsible for providing program and technical project management for the DOE Electrical Energy Storage Program at Sandia National Laboratories.
 Georgianne has worked for Sandia for 25 years and in her current role has contributed to the energy storage industry for the past 8 years publishing several papers and presenting several forums.
 Prior to that she worked in construction management and was responsible for the over-all design and construction of multi-million dollar facilities.
 She earned a BSME from New Mexico State University and is a registered Professional Mechanical Engineer and a Project Management Professional.
-Georgianne is currently serving as Treasurer on the Board of Directors for the international Electricity Storage Association.

-Mr. Lazarewicz has been with Beacon Power Corp. for 11 years where he serves as Vice President & Chief Technical Officer.
+Mr. Lazarewicz is the President of Energy Storage Solutions LLC, an energy storage consultancy.
+Prior to founding Energy Storage Solutions, Mr. Lazarewicz was with Beacon Power Corp. for 11 years where he served as Vice President & Chief Technical Officer.
 Prior to joining Beacon Power, Mr. Lazarewicz worked for 25 years for General Electric in various engineering and managerial capacities in Power Systems and Aircraft Engines.
 He is a Mechanical Engineer and holds BS, MS, and MBA degrees from MIT.
 He is also a Registered Professional Engineer in Massachusetts, He serves on the Board of Directors of the Electricity Storage Association, is Chairman of the Energy Storage Working Group of the Distributed Generation and Energy Storage Sub-Committee, is a member the IEEE Power Engineering Society, ASME , CIGRE, and NEMA’s Energy Storage Council.

 Eva L. Gardow is a Senior Project Manager at FirstEnergy.
 Her responsibilities include management of strategy, direction and evaluation of energy storage systems and project management of a smart grid, integrated distributed energy resources projects in New Jersey that includes direct load control, distribution line sensors and energy storage technologies.
 She is a member of the board of directors of the Electricity Storage Association and provides policy input and program development on new technologies, energy storage, renewables and energy efficiency for the company.
 Prior to this she managed JC&L’s renewable energy program for the state.
 She also assisted in developing new solar power plants, managed the solar electric business of GPU Solar and provided technical guidance for the Ballard Generation Systems fuel cell power plant development.
 Previous experience was gained at UTC Fuel Cells, where she worked on developing the design of the 200kW fuel cell power plant and at Stone & Webster Engineering Corp. where she was responsible for the system design and installation integrity at nuclear power plants.
 She has a BSME from Clarkson University and an MBA from the University of Hartford.